Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 Should you wish to submit a Guide containing multiple patches you can do so here <https://forms.gle/BFnvGTPpAhTYjw8q9>

 ## Guides

+The discord is the best place to find assistance on how to add mods.

+There are a lot of Mods which have been confirmed working as plug and play.
+These are located in the confirmed-working channel on discord.
+In addition there is also discussion of how to add specific mods (including NSFW nude mods) in the Specific-mods-discussion channels.

+Discord staff do monitor these channels for bad advise and incorrect information.

 ### SkyrimUpscalerENBTestBuild for Wildlander